kunhwiko/concepts/systems/Kubernetes/4-network.md

 ```
 Types
    a) ClusterIP
-      * exposes Service on an internal IP in the cluster
+      * exposes service on an internal IP in the cluster
       * reachable only from within the cluster
    b) NodePort
-      * using NATs, exposes Service on the same port of each selected Node
+      * using NATs, exposes service on the same port of each selected node
-      * makes a Service accessible outside the cluster using <NodeIP>:<NodePort>
+      * makes a service accessible outside the cluster using <node-ip>:<node-port>
-      * requests to NodePorts get routed to ClusterIP services
+      * requests to nodeports get routed to clusterIP services
-      * superset of ClusterIP
+      * superset of clusterIP
    c) LoadBalancer
       * mostly used with cloud services
-      * sets up clusterIPs / NodePorts and a great means to get external traffic to come into Service
+      * sets up clusterIPs / nodeports and a great means to get external traffic to come into service
-      * creates an external load balancer and assigns a fixed, external IP to the Service
+      * creates an external load balancer and assigns a fixed, external IP to the service
-      * superset of NodePort
+      * superset of nodeport
    d) ExternalName
       * means to get traffic out to an external source
-      * adds CNAME DNS record to CoreDNS
+      * adds CNAME DNS record to coreDNS

 Also reference : https://www.ibm.com/cloud/blog/kubernetes-ingress
 ```